kellywongs/composing/README.md

 > Violin II: lawful cronchy coarse capitalist authoritarian weak good

 ***Second violinists:*** We come across more diversity and relaxation as we move left, entering the realm of the second violinists.
 The second violinists I've known in the orchestra are quiet, studious, but fountains of wit if you ask them any questions.
+A majority of elementary horse girls end up here, for one reason or another.
 It's the perennial curse of youth orchestras that the more inexperienced players are relegated to this section, so often they'll have less confidence and bombast than their first violin counterparts.
 On the flip side, they're easily the section that's genuinely trying the hardest.
-They understand and appreciate their role as supporters for first violin antics, and indeed they often meet *solis* with a degree of confusion.
+They understand and appreciate their role as supporters for first violin antics.
+Indeed, they often meet *solis* with a degree of confusion.

 These descriptions apply to career second violinists.
 In smaller ensembles (like pit orchestras and string quartets), the Violin II section tend to be drawn from the pool of available Violin I players because of their experience with the world of solos and exposed parts.
 In these cases, they are not truly second violinists so much as they are mildly displaced first violinists.
-The same is true with violinists playing viola, though I'd argue that in both cases there is an observable mellowing of capitalism.
+The same is true with violinists playing viola, though I'd argue that in both cases there is an observable mellowing of [capitalism](#capitalist-vs-communism).

 > Violin III: chaotic cronchy coarse communist liberal weak good

+***Third violinists:*** Because of their proximity and association with the [viola](#viola) section, the third violin section will be more mellow and [chaotic](#lawful-vs-chaotic) than their peers in the first two sections.
+That they are now forever stuck on accompaniment is not lost on them, which breeds a small amount of resentment in transplants from Violin I. The overall sentiment of the section leans grudgingly towards [communism](#capitalist-vs-communism), especially among those who are put in Violin III out of necessity rather than orchestration.

-***Third violinists:*** There are two areas where violinists beyond the first two sections exist.
-The first is in the middle school string orchestra setting, where a Violin III part is occasionally added to balance the (generally ill-populated) viola section, or otherwise to give some less experienced violinists a break.
-The second is in chamber music, including the [Bach Brandenburg Concertos](#TODOLINK).
+It is important to note that you will never meet *career* third violinists, but they are ubiquitious in two settings and thus deserve a mention here.
+The first is in the middle school string orchestra, where a Violin III part is occasionally added to balance the (generally ill-populated) viola section, or otherwise to give some less experienced violinists a break.
+The second is in music written for large string orchestras, including the [Bach Brandenburg Concertos](#https://www.youtube.com/watch?v=pdsyNwUoON0).[^three] Though third violin sections are typically temporary phenomena, distance from the other violin sections nevertheless speciates them.

-##### ii. musicianship

->
+[^three]: [Bach: Brandenburg Concerto #3](#https://www.youtube.com/watch?v=pdsyNwUoON0).
+If there are three or more violin parts, you can be sure that there are a couple more viola and cello parts, too.
+However, since it's generally much rarer to split viola and cello further, the sections never develop a distinct personality and so are omitted from this field guide.)

 [^beethoven6]: [Beethoven: Symphony No. 6, 'Pastorale,'](https://youtu.be/fRg0K5rgXog?t=1872) IV: Allegro -- Sturm.
 This is the only movement with a timpani part.
 When we played this with the Monterey Symphony, the timpanist was taking a nap backstage during the (admittedly quite long) first three movements and forgot to come back for this one.
 I didn't notice because I was too busy trying to hang with the intense tremelo that Beethoven asks of you, but apparently it was quite catastrophic.
 (Also, fun fact--this was the first piece of serious music I ever played.
 It was quite an exercise in exposure therapy, I'll say that much.)

+##### ii. general notes

+**Violins, like [cellos](#cellos), are fortunate** in that their instrument's acoustic design is ideal for the range of pitches that it can produce.[^notviolas] Consequently, it's easy to squeeze soaring passages and dramatic vibratos out of these guys.
+In the right ranges, like those that the first violins frequently splash in, authoritarian violins can command the symphony.
+If you have a large and sweeping passage that you need to get heard, the violins have a flexibility and vitality that's quite unmatched by the rest of the orchestra.

+ In comparison with their high and extremely high ranges, the violin's middle and low ranges can be quite mellow in comparison.
+(For example, the area around the violin D string can be much less powerful than a viola D string--this is mostly attributed to acoustics and the placement of the D string on the respective instruments.)
+Experienced violinists will make up for this by playing with a vibrato that will make the tone project more.
+However, younger string orchestras sometimes have difficulty compensating for this, so the lowest octaves may sound watery and weak.
+Contrast this with the [cellos](#cellos), whose equivalent octaves (high for cellos, low for violins) are naturally powerful and soaring, with a throaty chest-voice quality.

+ But there's an interesting technique that you can play with here, especially when writing for solo violin parts ([Monti: Czardas](https://youtu.be/ZHO6KOPWXtc?t=24)).[^czardas] Specifying higher-octave passages to be on the G string will force players to *portamento,* or glissando, on some interval leaps; vibrato will be dramatically amplified because of the smaller spaces between notes.
+The result is a wild, taut, gypsy-like sound.
+Don't overdo it, obviously; it's too theatrical for common usage.
+But it's breathtaking when executed correctly ([Suppe: Light Cavalry Overture](https://youtu.be/k_XLnFGNhL0?t=245)).[^lightcavalry]

+ Whatever you do, take care of the second violins.
+At Carmel High and many equivalent high school string orchestras, the second violins are where the more inexperienced players are relegated; the back of the second violin section will always be much more unsure of themselves than the back of the first violin section.
+Though it makes for a charming section, the sound they produce can be weak (i.e. in my senior year at Carmel, we had a couple rehearsals where Handley had to tell our four-person viola section to stop covering the fourteen-person violin II section).

+ This is not to say that you should simplify violin II rhythms or harmonic parts.
+In fact, when writing for orchestras that are like this, consider giving the violin II section more melodic content--if they're confident about what they're playing, and they're not stuck in unfamiliar intervals of harmony with the first violins, they'll project beautifully and produce the trademark Thick Violin Sound.

+ (The Thick Violin Sound is a shimmering combination of many  players playing the same passage with mildly different intonations and vibrato speeds.
+This slight incongruity, when combined with the general unity and homogeneity of the violin sound across all octaves, is what really warms and ties the whole orchestra together.
+It's absolutely spectacular when everyone's playing in unison or in octaves.)

+ Avoid giving out too many differing syncopated rhythms or shying away from predictable patterns.
+This applies equally to all intermediate string parts, but especially to the second violins, who can be collectively slow to mature because of their relatively younger players.
+Also, it's just irritating sometimes.

+ [^czardas]: [Monti: Czardas](https://youtu.be/ZHO6KOPWXtc?t=24).
+For a famous example of the usage of *sul g,* as it's called, listen to the beginning of this piece.
+It's based on a Hungarian dance--a *csárdás*--that begins slow and finishes wildly.

+ [^lightcavalry]: [Suppe: Light Cavalry Overture](https://youtu.be/k_XLnFGNhL0?t=245).
+Here's a piece that uses *sul G* or *sul C* across the orchestra--it can be done!
+The effect of a whole orchestra sliding up to their notes, playing in unison, is pretty sick.
+It's rhapsodic and melancholy and also really fun to play.
+Also you should stay for the kickass trumpet soli right after the passage.

 #### violas